Chocolate Frosting

 Ingredient notes

-• Bittersweet chocolate: Pick a good chocolate that is around 60% to 70% cacao.
+• Bittersweet chocolate: Pick a high quality dark chocolate that is around 60% to 70% cacao.
 The tastier the chocolate, the better the frosting.

 • Heavy cream: You want heavy cream or heavy whipping cream so the frosting sets up.
 Unfortunately, the recipe won’t work with half-and-half or whole milk.